ciolh007/computer_vision_midterm_2024_2030831/Readme.md

     1) You will received a direct message via discord with a link to the github repository for this exam.

-    1) Login to Github and **clone** the repository for this exam.
+    1) Login to Github and **fork** the repository for this exam.

-    1) After you clone the directory you have several possibilities for answering the questions.
+    1) After you fork the repository you have several possibilities for answering the questions.
 You can download the repository and use your local environments, or you can open a Github codepsace, or clone the repository into a Google colaboratory.